 TestCafe Studio can record tests in the following desktop browsers:

 - Google Chrome: Stable, Beta, Dev and Canary

 TestCafe Studio scans your system for compatible browsers and displays the list in the Record Browser drop-down menu.

 Record a New Test

-Open the Fixture Editor and click Record a new test on the toolbar.
+Open a test file and click the Record a new test toolbar button.